 Providing the best for our breeder dogs and their pups.

 While there are many breeds of dogs that could do the work of a guide dog, some stand head and shoulders above the rest.
-In our earliest days, most of our dogs came from animal shelters.
+In our earliest days, most of Guide Dogs for the Blind’s dogs came from animal shelters.
 It soon became evident that we were looking for something very specific: dogs that not only had excellent health, intelligence, and temperament, but also exhibited a willingness to work, and that thrived on praise.
-With that in mind, GDB’s specialized breeding program was started in the late 1940s in an effort to ensure consistent production of dogs with desirable traits.
+With that in mind, Guide Dogs for the Blind‘s specialized breeding program was started in the late 1940s in an effort to ensure consistent production of dogs with desirable traits.

-Our breeding stock dogs live as family pets in loving volunteer custodial homes located within a 50-mile radius of our San Rafael, California campus.
+Our breeder dogs live as family pets in loving volunteer custodial homes located within a 50-mile radius of our San Rafael, California campus.

-Labrador Retrievers have proven to have the most success worldwide as guides; at GDB, Labradors constitute the largest percentage of our breeding colony.
+Labrador Retrievers have proven to have the most success worldwide as guides; at Guide Dogs for the Blind (GDB), Labradors constitute the largest percentage of our breeding colony.
 We also have a smaller percentage of Golden Retrievers and Lab/Golden crosses as well.
 These breeds offer enough variation to fill the myriad needs of our clients, including:

-The vast majority of our dogs are bred from our own specially-selected stock, but a percentage are donated from other schools, through international exchange programs, and other means.
+The vast majority of our dogs are bred from our own specially-selected stock, but a percentage are donated from other service dog organizations or guide dog schools, international exchange programs, and other means.